LVDT flow meter

 An LVDT (Linear Variable Differential Transformer) Variable Area Rotameter, is a meter designed to measure the flow rate of a fluid or gas.

+Mechanism

 The flow meter utilizes a unique combination of a tapered metering cone in series with a piston.
 The position of the metal piston is sensed by the LVDT circuitry and is then translated into a flow rate.
 This non linear signal can be directly displayed or linearized with an electrical output.

+Benefits

 Advantages include the ability to externally measure very low flow rates.